mlipper/geosupport-docker/README.md

    ```

-## Building On non-`amd64` Platforms
+## Building on platforms other than `amd64`

-If you are building this project on a non-`amd64` platform (e.g., macOS/Apple M-series chip: `arm64`), you may need to configure a new Docker `build driver` and update the `release.conf` file with it's name.
+If you are building this project on a platform other than `amd64` (e.g., macOS/Apple M-series chip: `arm64`), you may need to configure a new Docker `build driver` and update the `release.conf` file with it's name.

 Here's an example using this project's default build driver name, "container":